-Failure isn’t bad and failure isn’t final.
-From personal experience, I know you can survive almost anything and come back better and stronger than ever before.
+Failure isn’t bad, and defeat isn’t final.
+From personal experience, I know you can survive almost anything and come back better and more durable than ever before.
 Don’t let the fear of failure stop you from achieving the success you want and deserve.

 Successful people tend to have many things going on at any given time.
-This is in order to avoid a gap or setback in their journey, so if something fails, they can still achieve their dreams.
+It is to avoid a gap or setback in their journey, so if something fails, they can still achieve their dreams.
 Successful people keep going regardless of how many times they have to pick themselves up and start again.

 Better to have failed than never tried

-What do you really have to fear?
+What do you have to fear?
 Nothing but fear itself?
-It is well known, 99 % of what you fear will never happen.
+It is well known; 99 % of what you fear will never happen.
 Hope is a gift you have been given, so make the most of it.
 You can choose to risk failure every day in reckless pursuit of your aspirations.
-But if you lift yourself above mediocrity, you can have a wonderful life, despite any failures.
+But if you lift yourself above mediocrity, you can have a beautiful life, despite any shortcomings.

 This post will provide you with my thoughts and insights to help you deal with the fear of failure and failure itself.
-Even where a failure cannot be salvaged, there will always be something you can learn from it.
-Making mistakes and having failures, are a part of life and in order to succeed you must also know what to avoid, while lifting your business and your life beyond the current problems.
+Even where a fault cannot be rectified, there will always be something you can learn from it.
+Having failures are a part of life, and to succeed, you must also know what to avoid, while lifting your business and your life beyond the current problems.
 Zig Ziglar once wrote, “I honestly believe I have felt your feelings.
 I’ve walked in your shoes.
 You have made some mistakes, and you may not be where you want to be, but that has nothing to do with your future”.

-Mistakes are a part of life and you have all made them, even the people you think they are perfect, have made mistakes.
-People with perfect track records do not exist, you only have to look more deeply into people’s resumes.
-Everyone cuts corners when they are in a hurry to succeed, and often let people take advantage of them and accepted less than you should have in making sure things were done properly.
+Mistakes are a part of life, and you have all made them, even the people you think they are perfect, have made mistakes.
+People with ideal track records do not exist; you only have to look more deeply into people’s resumes.
+Everyone cuts corners when they are in a hurry to succeed, and often let people take advantage of them and accepted less than you should have in making sure things were implemented correctly.

-Your life is full of choices, failure is not falling down; failure is staying down when you have the choice to get back up.
+Your life is full of choices; failure is not falling; failure is staying down when you have the option to get back up.

-In my darkest hours I have found, worrying was a waste of time and energy.
-Worry will not fix your problems, it just saps your energy.
-Stop worrying and keep your mind focused on good things and good outcomes can often occur with every failure or setback.
-Take time to see what is actually there, what is the lesson to be learned?
-Big failures can mean big lessons.
-Small failures, however, can add up to a big failure if you are not learning something from each one.
+In my darkest hours, I have found, worrying was a waste of time and energy.
+Worry will not fix your problems; it just saps your energy.
+Stop worrying and keep your mind focused on good things, and functional outcomes can often occur with every failure or setback.
+Take time to see what is there, what is the lesson to be learned?
+Significant failures can mean big lessons.
+Small faults, however, can add up to becoming a big failure if you are not learning something from each one.

-There are times you should call it quits on a project, or a business because not everything works.
-Even after trying incredibly hard or, after a long period of time, failure is sometimes the best option; failing fast, recovering fast and then moving forward fast.
+There are times you should call it quits on a project, or business because not everything works.
+Even after trying incredibly hard or, after an extended period, failure is sometimes the best option; failing fast, recovering fast and then moving forward quickly.

 Friends – fair or foul

 Forget them.
-They were never true friends in the first place, just opportunists, pretending to support you, but all the while waiting for you to ‘strike oil’ and make them successful.
-If you had struck oil they would be right there by your side.
+Perhaps they were never real friends in the first place, just opportunists, pretending to support you, but all the while waiting for you to ‘strike oil’ and make them successful.
+If you had struck oil, they would be right there by your side.
 They would be telling you how much they helped you.
-But because you didn’t strike oil they will distance themselves from any decisions that were taken.
-You quickly learn who your true friends are.
+But because you didn’t strike oil, they will distance themselves from any decisions taken.
+You quickly learn who your real friends are.